mattcastells/mattcastells/README.md

 <h2>Hi!
 I’m Matias, thanks for visiting my profile!</h2>

 <h4>I’m a Front-End developer from Argentina :bowtie:.
-I started my journey in the IT world in the beggining of 2021 :computer: </h4>
+I started my journey in the IT world since the beggining of 2021 :computer: </h4>
 <hr>

 <h3>:star: These are some of the technologies i work with:</h3>